 What happens in a session?

-The first session, which is an assessment, lasts for an hour.
-This helps me understand what your problem is and how I can help.
+Before we meet, I will email you an intake form; this will help me understand what problems you are having, as well as providing important information about things like your health, family background, work and personal life.
+I will ask you to return this before the first session, so we can go through it together when we meet.
+The first one or two sessions are an assessment, which helps me understand in greater detail what your problems are and how I can help.
 It also helps clarify what you want from our work together.
 We can then focus on the issue that feels most pressing for you right now (becoming less anxious, for example, or tackling low mood).

 In each subsequent session, which also lasts for an hour, we will continue working on this issue.
 It's often helpful to focus on a particular moment when you felt stressed, say, or anxious, and look at everything you experienced in that moment.
 What were you thinking and feeling?
-What was happening in your body?
-What actions did you take?
-We can then explore which of these were unhelpful, and how to replace them with more helpful thoughts and behaviour in the future.
+What symptoms were you experiencing in your body?
+How did you behave?
+We can then explore which of these were unhelpful, and how to adopt more helpful thoughts and behaviour in the future.

 I will then give you homework to do every day before we next meet.
 If you're stressed, this might be breathing exercises or ways of being more assertive with your boss, say, or a difficult colleague.
 Or if you are suffering from low mood, it might be trying some small, manageable ways of becoming more active throughout the week, or solving one of the problems you face.
 What makes cognitive therapy so effective is that you will learn exactly what you need to do to make significant changes – and I will support and encourage you to stick to your plan.